HOME CONTACT | TECHNICAL | CONVERTER | VIDEO | LINKS

 Priced at $9,199.00 the Gladius is within stabbing distance of Ducati’s $9,995 Monster 696.
 The Monster 696 is a more complex and challenging ride experience, but offers better suspension, claims more power (78.8hp/50.6ft-lbs), a marginally more comfortable seat and a wealth of Italian exotic cache that threatens the Gladius’s fashion angle.
 Parrying this thrust the Gladius requires lower ongoing service costs and broader dealer support.
 While Ducati dealers are still relatively sparse in Canada, you can hardly throw a stick without hitting a Suzuki dealer and convenience will be a tipping point for many new riders.

 The Suzuki SVF650 Gladius and I are filtering though traffic, I pull away from a stop, glancing down at the instrument panel’s gear indicator and note I’ve mistakenly left this agreeable v-twin in second.
 It pulls away, no lugging, or hassle.
 On the spec sheet the Suzuki SVF650 Gladius might not look like the sharpest sword in the armory, but sometimes you don’t need the biggest, meanest, or most powerfully tool for the job.
 More often you just want a bike that gets the job done, with a little bit of flourish, a lot of confidence, and a grin.
-For new and experience riders the Gladius could well be that bike.
+For new and experienced riders the Gladius could well be that bike.